Earth2Me/Domains/godaddy-codes.md

 These promo codes are known to be working recently.
 See the <a href="{{ site.baseurl }}/godaddy-codes-details.html">GoDaddy Promo Code Details page</a> for expiration information and other details.

+Codes are ordered by the date they became effective in descending order: newer codes are on top.

-{% for code in site.data.godaddy %}
+{% assign codes = site.data.godaddy | sort: 'starts' | reverse %}{% for code in site.data.godaddy %}
 * {{ code.code }}{% endfor %}